mentaque/mentaque/README.md

 ### Hi guys 👋
 ## Junior python developer
 Hi there!
-I'm Stepa and I'm looking for everything new and interesting in life.
+I'm Stepa and I'm looking for everything new and interesting in coding.
 I am currently studying backend web application development.

 ## Skills